 Does ExpressVPN work on Google Chrome, Firefox, Safari, or Edge in Australia?

-ExpressVPN offers dedicated extensions for Firefox, Google Chrome, and Edge.
-However, it doesn’t have a Safari extension yet.
+Yes, ExpressVPN offers dedicated extensions for Firefox, Google Chrome, and Edge in Australia.
+These extensions offer more than just VPN protection with WebRTC blocking, location spoofing, and HTTPS Everywhere.
+However, ExpressVPN doesn’t have a Safari extension yet.

 Using a browser extension allowed us to unblock streaming services like Hulu and HBO Max that need geo-location in the browser.
-These streaming platforms can use geo-monitoring technology to check where they exactly are.
+These streaming platforms can use geo-monitoring technology to check where they are exactly.
 However, turning the “Spoof your Location” toggle to On made it seem like you’re in the exact location of the VPN server.

-Also, ExpressVPN’s Chrome and Firefox extensions allow you to use a VPN with GUI in Australia.
+Also, ExpressVPN’s Chrome and Firefox extensions allow you to use a VPN with GUI.
 The only drawback with extensions is that you cannot change your extensions’ settings.

 How do I use ExpressVPN MediaStreamer in Australia?